-One of the greatest ways to get a job in the entertainment industry is to get an internship while you are studying.
-When you work an internship, it means that you get college credit and direct experience, but you don’t get paid for it.
-Not only do they give you a lot of experience, they also allow you to start building up an important network of contacts.
+One of the greatest ways to get a job in the entertainment industry is getting an internship while studying.
+When you work an internship, you get college credit and direct experience, but you don’t get paid for it.
+Not only do they give you a lot of experience, but they also allow you to start building up an important network of contacts.
 Plus,.

 When Should You Do an Internship?